ylee457/flim-api/README.md

 To run all tests
 bundle exec rake test

-Step 5: To load fixture data into development database bundle exec rake db:fixtures:load FIXTURES=flims
+Step 5: To load fixture data into the development database bundle exec rake db:fixtures:load FIXTURES=flims

 Step 6: To start up the Rails server in localhost